 — Paul Finebaum (@finebaum) December 17, 2018

-Upsets in the regular season are some of the most exciting things in college football: Iowa and Purdue doing the unthinkable and royally smashing Ohio State; Penn State losing to Pitt; all of the Group of 5 over Power 5 upsets like Appalachian State over Texas A&M this year.
+Upsets in the regular season are some of the most exciting things in college football: Iowa and Purdue doing the unthinkable and royally smashing Ohio State; Penn State losing to Pitt; all of the Group of 5 over Power 5 upsets like Appalachian State over Texas A&M last year.
 College Football Playoff expansion eliminates the sense of urgency week to week.

 As we said in the “why it’s good” segment, out-of-conference scheduling could either get stronger because a loss doesn’t kill a season or could get worse…because a bad loss may not kill a season.